chesapeakeripper/chesapeakeripper/README.md

     c+h only if fandom or friend !!

+    im young-ish so if you have like -16 dnis or something like that ill respect that!!

     btw sorry if ive like ,, never been online anymore, i have a reallyyyy rough schedule

     ------------------------------------------------DNI list--------------------------------------------------------